DarwinAwardWinner/ido-completing-read-plus/README.md

 call to `completing-read`.
-Furthermore, it's not always possible to detect based on the arguments to `completing-read` whether such ido-incompatible features are being used or not, so ido-completing-read+ also comes with a blacklist of functions that are known not to work with ido.
-You can inspect this blacklist using
+Furthermore, it's not always possible to detect based on the arguments to `completing-read` whether such ido-incompatible features are being used or not, so ido-completing-read+ also comes with a list of functions that are known not to work with ido.
+You can inspect this list using

-    M-x describe-variable ido-cr+-function-blacklist
+    M-x describe-variable ido-cr+-disable-list

 If you want to know why a certain command isn't getting ido completion, you can enable `ido-cr+-debug-mode` and then run the